jordannakamoto/Interpreter/README.md

 Demo the program with a Javascript Interface (wrapped around the C++ executable) at https://cspotato.com

-The final interpretation stage lightly emulates a CPU processor by unpacking stack frames of funtions and performing operations expressed in reverse polish notation.
+The final interpretation stage lightly emulates a CPU processor by unpacking stack frames of funtions and allocating from the symbol table to perform operations expressed in reverse polish notation.

 ## Design Philosophy
 As an educational program, the code is designed to be simple with focus placed on modularity and encapsulation of key concepts.